2021 DSA Ecuador Program

 Health and Safety

-We strongly recommend visiting the CDC Ecuador website to get the most updated information on health and vaccination considerations in your destination country.
-In addition, we encourage you to consult with your personal family physician so you can be as informed as possible when making important decisions about vaccinations and other necessary health-related preparations before travel.
+We strongly recommend visiting the CDC Ecuador website to get the most updated information on additional health and vaccination considerations in your destination country.
+In addition, we encourage you to consult your personal family physician so you can be as informed as possible when making important decisions about vaccinations and other necessary health-related preparations before traveling.

 Insurance